Ophthalmology Surgery 2021

-The EuroSciCon will be holding its CPD accredited for conference on Ophthalmology Surgery 2018 from July 30-Aug 1st, 2018 in Barcelona, Spain.
-The theme of this year’s meeting is “Vision for a better life and novel concepts in Ophthalmology Surgery” which will provide an international platform for discussion of present and future challenges in primary care, patient care, continuing education and expertise meeting.
+EuroSciCon will be holding a conference on Ophthalmology Surgery 2021 from April 19-20 Webinar.
+The theme of this year’s meeting is “Visualizing the Archives and Global Enhancements in Ophthalmology Surgery” which will provide an international platform for discussion of present and future challenges in primary care, patient care, continuing education and expertise meeting.
 Ophthalmology Surgery conferences aim to promote a forum for international researchers from various areas of Ophthalmology, Optometry, Life sciences and allied groups by providing a platform for critical analysis of new data, and to share novel research findings and results about all aspects regarding advances in various branches of Ophthalmology Surgery.
 We are awaiting a great scientific faculty from USA, Europe as well as other continents and expect a highly interesting scientific as well as a representative event.

-Ophthalmology Surgery 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
+Ophthalmology Surgery 2021 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
 Ophthalmology Surgery conferences can join the EuroSciCon as an international member to receive discounts on registration.
-So come and join leading experts and allied professionals from July 30-Aug 1st, 2018 in Barcelona, Spain to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Ophthalmology Surgery and will continue to in the future.
+So come and join leading experts and allied professionals from April 19-20, 2021 Webinar to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Ophthalmology Surgery and will continue to in the future.

 SESSION AND TRACKS